JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 ![](/img/termination2.png)

-How could it be better spent
+How could it be better spent?  £101m on heating; Overview and scrutiny committee

+the giant housing association that was granted [planning permissions in 2015](http://moderngov.southwark.gov.uk/ieListDocuments.aspx?CId=119&MId=4808&Ver=4), as Notting Hill Housing Trust, to build over 3,500 homes to complete the regeneration.
+Southwark is taking over most of the FDS, and relieving Notting Hill Genesis of the obligation it has

 __Footnotes:__
 [^1]: See para 2.4 of the Council's [2017 CPO evidence](http://35percent.org/ouraylesbury/cpo/southwarkstatementofcaseNOV2017.pdf).